 Class characteristics are the characteristics that narrow the print down to a group but not an individual.

-✔Arches are the simplest type of fingerprints that are formed by ridges that enter on one side of the print and exit on the other.
+✔Arches are the simplest type of fingerprints formed by ridges that enter on one side of the print and exit on the other.
 No deltas are present.

-✔About 5 % of the world’s populations have arch patterns.
+✔About 5 % of the world’s population have arch patterns.

-✔About 60-65 % of the world’s populations have loop patterns.
+✔ About 60-65 % of the world’s population have loop patterns.

 ✔Whorls have at least one ridge that makes (or tends to make) a complete circuit.
 They also have at least two deltas.

-✔About 30-35 % of the world’s populations have whorls patterns.
+✔About 30-35 % of the world’s population have whorls patterns.